little-dude/xain-sdk/docs/examples/pytorch.md

 The expected return values are:
 - `np.ndarray`: The flattened weights of the local model which results from the global model after certain `epochs` of training on local data.
 - `int`: The number of samples in the train dataset used for aggregation strategies.
-- `Dict[str, np.ndarray]`: The metrics gathered during the training.
-This might be an empty dictionary if the `Coordinator` is not supposed to collect the metrics.

 The `Participant`'s base class provides utility methods to set the weights of the local model according to the given flat weights vector, by